Luxury Meets Old-World Aesthetics At This Haveli Turned Boutique Hotel, RAAS Jodhpur

-The exterior inspired by the age old double skinned structures of the region, (the traditional stone latticed jharokha forms of Rajasthani architecture – which perform multiple functions of passive cooling and offering privacy to the user) these buildings act as lanterns framing the site.
-The drama of the stone jaali (lattice) is heightened by the fact that these panels can be folded away by each user to reveal uninterrupted views of the fort, or can be closed for privacy and to keep the harsh Jodhpur sun out.
+The footprint of each building is very small, allowing the large central courtyard to become nodes for the pool, dining area, spa and open lounge to be used as shared spaces by all the guests.
+Inspired by the age-old double-skinned structures of the region, (the traditional stone lattice jharokha form of Rajasthani architecture – which perform multiple functions of passive cooling and offering privacy to the user), these buildings act as lanterns framing the site.
+The drama of the stone jaali (lattice) is heightened by the fact that these panels can be folded away to reveal uninterrupted views of the fort, or can be closed for privacy and to keep the harsh sun out.